Install Firefox on Linux

 - Ensure that you have all the required libraries

-- Install Firefox in a way that works best with your distribution
+- Install Firefox optimally for your distribution

 - Create shortcuts to launch Firefox